-C. Academic Programs, Diversity, and University Community Committee Rector Davis called on Chairman Alcalde to provide a report from the Academic Programs, Diversity, and University Community Committee.
-Chairman Alcalde reported the committee received updates from the Provost and his team on several key initiatives, heard remarks from the outgoing student representatives and voted approval of three Action Items. reported David Burge, Vice President of Enrollment Management, provided a strategic enrollment update, including Smart Growth and Student Experience Chairman Alcalde noted the report included: an update on Redesign. enrollment planning to support Strategic Goal #4 of 100,000 career-ready graduates, increasing Virginia and out-of-state enrollments by FY2014 to 42,885 students; services to support the growth of a more diverse student body to include all students, not just the campus-based traditional residential students; and using technology to connect students to essential offerings and support from the beginning of the student journey.
+C. Academic Programs, Diversity, and University Community Committee student representatives and voted approval of three Action Items.
+She reported David Burge, Vice President of Enrollment Management, provided a strategic enrollment update, including Smart Growth and Student Experience Chairman Alcalde noted the report included: an update on Redesign. enrollment planning to support Strategic Goal #4 of 100,000 career-ready graduates, increasing Virginia and out-of-state enrollments by FY2014 to 42,885 students; services to support the growth of a more diverse student body to include all students, not just the campus-based traditional residential students; and using technology to connect students to essential offerings and support from the beginning of the student journey.
 Chairman Alcalde reported that Michelle Marks, Vice President for Academic Innovation and New Ventures, provided an update on the ADVANCE Partnership that included the following for the ADVANCE students: coaching, defined pathway to a bachelor's degree, cost savings, streamlined admissions, financial aid, early access to Mason, employment focus through internships and workplace competencies, and the opportunity to engage in student life at both institutions.
 She noted that while the credit hour rate for ADVANCE students is the same, the average student will obtain a bachelor's degree at a lower overall cost by minimizing the number of credits taken that do not apply directly to a degree.
 Chairman Alcalde reported there are currently 21 ADVANCE curricular pathways that will increase to 50 next year.
 Chairman Alcalde reported the committee received a presentation from Rose Pascarell, Vice President for University Life, on student career outcomes, noting the following: the Class of 2017 overall career outcomes rate climbed to 81% with 84% of employed graduates in positions related to their career goals, 90% of the graduates are employed locally, and those employed full-time have a median first year salary plus bonus of \$59,000; 74% of graduating students participated in experiential learning related to their goals.
 Chairman Alcalde reported the committee heard remarks from David Kanos and Andrew Quillen as they complete their terms as Student Representatives to the Board of Visitors.